When you go on vacation, do your prayers take a hike?

 “For where two or three gather in my name, there am I with them.”
 (Matthew 18:20)

 What do we infer from these verses?
 That Vacation time is one of the Best Times for the Family’s Daily Prayer!!

-It is the opportunity to spend more time, together, as a family in prayer without having to rush out the door to work or school or camp or having to finish early so kids can go to sleep.
-It is the time when grandparents can join the prayer or older cousins can lead the family in Hymns when aunts and uncles can talk about their favourite Bible heroes.
+It is the opportunity to spend more time together, as a family in prayer, without having to rush out the door to work or school or camp or having to finish early so kids can go to sleep.
+It is the time when grandparents can join the prayer or older cousins can lead the family in Hymns when aunts and uncles can talk about their favorite Bible heroes.

-1- Let the young ones lead the family in Prayers every morning.
+1- Let the young ones lead the family in prayers every morning.

 2- Pick one Bible story to be read, in installments, during the vacation after lunchtime.